Amanda Serrano: iKON Fighting Federation

 In May 2021, iKON announced her participation in the main event of a card held at Sinaloa and aired through UFC Fight Pass.
 On June 11, 2021, Serrano defeated Mexican Valentina García by submission (standing guillotine) in a minute.

+Professional Fighters League

+On August 2, 2023, it was announced that Serrano had signed with the Professional Fighters League (PFL).

 Professional wrestling career

-At the same time that she made her involvement in MMA public, an interest in potentially joining World Wrestling Entertainment, noted in 2019, Serrano revealed that she had been training under Jonathan Figueroa (known by his ring name Amazing Red) to become a professional wrestler and that she would be performing for a promotion soon.
+At the same time that she made her involvement in MMA public, an interest in potentially joining WWE, noted in 2019, Serrano revealed that she had been training under Jonathan Figueroa (known by his ring name Amazing Red) to become a professional wrestler and that she would be performing for a promotion soon.